xtofuub/PacketStorm/README.md

-# TofuNuke 🚀
+# PacketStorm 🚀

-**TofuNuke** is a Python script designed to scan and deauthenticate Wi-Fi networks with surgical precision and maximum chaos.
+**PacketStorm** is a Python script designed to scan and deauthenticate Wi-Fi networks with surgical precision and maximum chaos.
 Built for penetration testers, security researchers, and chaos enthusiasts, this tool leverages `airodump-ng` and `aireplay-ng` to unleash havoc on wireless networks.

 ---